togetherassessments/assessment-site/src/content/assessments/blog-posts/designing-for-accessibility-how-together-assessments-builds-inclusion-into-every-aspect.md

     user controls.
   metaTitle: Building an Accessible Website for Neurodivergent Adults
 ---
-# Designing for Accessibility: How Together Assessments Builds Inclusion Into Every Aspect

 At Together Assessments, accessibility isn’t an afterthought – it’s a starting point.
 From the very first sketches of the logo to the structure of each webpage, every decision has been guided by the question:

 > “How can this design make things easier, clearer, and more comfortable for neurodivergent adults?”